1. What documents will I need to begin my admission process?

 Answer: The JW202 form is a special document without which the Chinese embassy cannot issue you a student's X-Visa.
 This document is issued by the Ministry of Education and the Ministry of Foreign Affairs of the People's Republic of China.

-3. Ok.
-But what if I want to apply online?
+3. What if I want to apply online?

 Answer: There is a section of this website where you can apply online.
 You can directly call the International Exchange Centre for personal assistance.